This post contains affiliate links. Please see our disclosure policy.

 The Importance of Exercise for Hip Bursitis

-Regular exercise can provide multiple benefits to those suffering from hip bursitis.
+Regular strength training exercises can provide multiple benefits to those suffering from hip bursitis.
 One of the most significant advantages is relief from pain and stiffness.

 Hip bursitis often resolves with targeted exercises and rest from aggravating activities.
 Exercises for hip bursitis will include movements that strengthen the hip and improve mobility of the joint.